See the latest vacancies and find out about working for MSF UKJobs in the UK

 “All of these medical issues are directly related to poor living conditions.
 With the rainy season coming, more people could become sick.”

 MSF teams have provided basic medical care to communities that we could reach, including to a significant number of people who have experienced sexual violence.

 Attacks on healthcare

-“In one of the villages we managed to access, we treated 21 survivors of sexual violence in 48 hours.
-A few days later in a different area, we treated another 20 survivors.
+“In one of the villages we managed to access, we treated 21 people for sexual violence in three days who all reported the incidents to have happened within the same 48-hour period.
 These numbers we’re seeing are very worrying”, says Brown.